stat6250-w18/course-questions-wiki/week-06/README.md

 - *Question* (aamiri2-stat6250): Does MERGE statements and BY statements need to be used conjointly?
 - *Question* (shatcher4-stat6250): In match-merging why is a merge and by statement required?
 - Question (aguenane−stat6250): What is the goal of using a RETAIN statement when merging data sets?
+- *Answer* (sbagdi-stat6250): To specify the column order in the output data set.
 - Question(tchan49-stat6250):What is the difference of the code between concatenating and interleaving?
 - Answer(tchan49-stat6250):There BY statement in interleaving reading.
 - *Question* (cli19−stat6250): From which data set being merged are labels kept when it comes to common variables?